Relintai/pandemonium_engine_docs/tutorials/platform/ios/ios_plugin.rst

     - Download the Godot engine source from the `Godot GitHub page <https://github.com/godotengine/godot>`_.

     - Run SCons to generate headers.
-You can learn the process by reading :ref:`doc_compiling_for_ios`.
+You can learn the process by reading `doc_compiling_for_ios`.
 You don't have to wait for compilation to complete to move forward as headers are generated before the engine starts to compile.

     - You should use the same header files for iOS plugins and for the iOS export template.